data42lana/download_images/README.md

 python 3.7.10, fiftyone 0.9.3
 ### Data:
 ---
-For the project, we took images of two classes "Rabbit" and "Squirrel" from [Open Images Dataset V6 + Extensions](https://storage.googleapis.com/openimages/web/index.html)
+Images of two classes "Rabbit" and "Squirrel" from [Open Images Dataset V6 + Extensions](https://storage.googleapis.com/openimages/web/index.html) licensed under a [Attribution 2.0 Generic (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/) license with a note (see the License section on the [Description page](https://storage.googleapis.com/openimages/web/factsfigures_v6.html) of the Dataset for more information).
-### How can you help:
----
-If you find any bugs, issues, or have any questions or recommendations for improvement this project, please write about it.